pnnl/HyperNetX/docs/source/nwhy.rst

 	>>> conda install tbb

-If a local TBB has been install, we can specify TBBROOT
+If a local TBB has been installed, we can specify TBBROOT

     >>> export TBBROOT=/opt/tbb/